yale-cpsc-419-25sp/ButterRush/README.md

 ## Implementation Instructions:

+*NOTE: This is optional, but in order to send emails you must set `MAIL_USERNAME` and `MAIL_PASSWORD` in your terminal.
+This requires setting up an app password to login to your email account.
+To do this, please follow the instructions from your email service provider (likely found within the "Security" section of your email account settings).
+After accomplishing this, please run `export MAIL_USERNAME="[your_email]"` and `export MAIL_PASSWORD="[your_email_app_password]` to set the necessary environment variables.
+In the future, we will use a standard ButterRush address from which to send emails, so this is a temporary solution.*

 To run ButterRush, do `pip install -r requirements.txt`.
+Then, delete the current database if it is present (which would be named `butterrush/db`) and run `python3 init_db.py` to initalize the database.
 Then, `flask run`.

 Example Buttery Login:
 username: “Davenport”